Alderman: Ireland

 The title "alderman" was abolished for local authorities in the Republic of Ireland by the Local Government Act 2001, with effect from the 2004 local elections.
 Early usage of the term mirrored that of England and Wales.
 Local elections since the Local Government (Ireland) Act 1919 have used the single transferable vote in multiple-member electoral areas.

 In each electoral area of a borough or county borough, the first several candidates elected were styled "alderman" and the rest "councillor".

 Someone co-opted to fill a seat vacated by an alderman would be styled "councillor".

 Netherlands

-In the Netherlands, an alderman (Dutch: wethouder) is part of the municipal executive and not of the municipal council, which controls his actions in office.
-The alderman is comparable to the office of Minister.
+In the Netherlands, an alderman (Dutch: wethouder) is part of the municipal executive and not of the municipal council, which controls the aldermen's actions in office.
+The alderman is comparable to the office of minister at the national level.
 However, the alderman can not propose bills to the council.
 The alderman can be forced to resign by a vote of no confidence by the council.